Momonga Standing and Loop Coaster: History

 The Standing and Loop Coaster first opened at Yomiuriland in 1979 as a sit-down steel coaster.
 In 1982, TOGO opened the Dangai coaster (then known as the Merry Dolphin) at the now-defunct Thrill Valley park in Gotemba, Shizuoka (which at the time went by the name Odakyu Gotemba Family Land).
 The coaster quickly incorporated a set of Togo's then-prototype stand-up trains, and that same year Yormuiriland also bought a standup train for the Standing and Loop Coaster.
 Since then, the roller coaster simultaneously operated both a standup and sit-down train with a modified sliding station.
 The success of these quickly attracted the interest of Ohio-based Kings Entertainment Company, who acquired a trio of standup coasters from Togo between 1984 and 1986; King Cobra at Kings Island, SkyRider at Canada's Wonderland, and Shockwave at Kings Dominion.

-In August 2021, Yomuiriland announced that the Momonga Standing and Loop Coaster would permanently close after 42 years of operation.
+In August 2021, Yomuiriland that the Momonga Standing and Loop Coaster would permanently close after 42 years of operation.
 Beginning on September 4, the park launched a last riders campaign, where free souvenirs were handed out to participants and a lottery held to determine the coaster's last official riders.
 Momonga gave its last ride with the stand-up train on the evening of September 20, 2021.